What do baby chicks eat?

 What kind of feed should chicks eat?

 It's very important that you buy the right kind of feed for baby chicks.
-Don't try to give them the same food as your adult flock: it's too high in calcium which can cause irreversible kidney damage, and too low in protein which chicks, growing at an explosive rate, need.
+Don't try to give them the same food as your adult flock: it's too high in calcium which can cause irreversible kidney damage, and too low in protein which new hatchlings, growing at an explosive rate, need.

 One of my hatches tucking into their chick crumbs at Day 2 in the brooder.One of my hatches tucking into their chick crumbs at Day 2 in the brooder.